esoreq/Day_one/_episodes/04-Markdown.md

 - Alternatively, you can make a code block using 3 or more tildes (~) or backticks (`) on a line before and after the text.

-# code blocks and code highlighting
+# Code blocks and code highlighting

 - When you declare a code block, you can also add the type of language to enable syntax highlighting

 For example `~~~python`

 ~~~python
 def f(x):
     #Returns the square root of x